puppetlabs/cisco_ios/README.md

 #### ios_config

-Execute an arbitary configuration against the cicso_ios device with or without a check for idempotency
+Execute an arbitrary configuration against the cisco_ios device with or without a check for idempotency

 ##### attributes